Pear Deck takes slide-based presentations to a new level of interactivity and engagement by letting students join in.

-As a Google-based service, it is easily accessible from many different devices and is, amazingly, free to use.
-A premium account is also available with more options -- more on that below.
+This is free to use as a Google-based service, however, there is a premium account also available with extra options -- more on that below.

 Read on to find out everything you need to know about Pear Deck.